 This is a practical, hands-on, participative course which focuses on the application of PBL in the classroom.
 The input sessions are a blend of lecture format and practical activities.
 Throughout the course participants are encouraged to reflect on their own practice, consider alternative practices and try out a variety of classroom activities through lesson planning, workshops and presentations.
 Participants will build up a portfolio of project ideas and develop a project of their own.

-The morning sessions are complemented and reinforced by a series of related afternoon activities where the participants are encouraged to develop their language skills in a more informal environment outside of the classroom and further enhance their knowledge of Ireland.
+The morning sessions are complemented and reinforced by afternoon cultural visits where the participants are encouraged to develop their language skills in a more informal environment outside the classroom and further enhance their knowledge of Ireland.

-This course on the Theory and Practice of Project Based Learning is a one-week course consisting of 20 morning contact hours and a supervised afternoon workshop as well as an extensive cultural and social programme which is linked to the morning sessions.
+This course on the Theory and Practice of Project Based Learning is a one-week course consisting of 20 morning contact hours and a supervised afternoon workshop as well as an afternoon cultural programme which is linked to the morning sessions.

 On the final day of the course, the participants engage in a reflection session in which they are encouraged to examine benefits gained from the course.
 They then complete a course evaluation form.
 Participants on the course are encouraged to keep contact via email and private social networking.
 Alpha trainers are available for follow-up advice and support at all times.